skia4delphi/skia4delphi/README.md

 ## Firemonkey Adaptation

-It is possible to edit TBitmap (FMX.Graphics.TBitmap) using Skia's Canvas using the code below:
+It is possible to edit TBitmap (FMX.Graphics.TBitmap) with Skia's Canvas using the code below:

 ```pascal
 var